-- 5. Program the thermal cycler to 20°C. - Transfer tube(s) to the thermal cycler and incubate reaction for 15 minutes at 20°C. IMPORTANT: Do not use the heated lid.
+- Transfer tube(s) to the thermal cycler and incubate reaction for 15 minutes at 20°C. IMPORTANT: Do not use the heated lid.
 If it is not possible to disable the heated lid on the thermocycler then leave the lid open. - 7.
-After the reaction is complete, place the reactions on ice and proceed to the next protocol, "Cleanup of Adapter-ligated DNA with QIAact Beads".
+After the reaction is complete, place the reactions on ice and proceed to "Protocol: Cleanup of Adapter-ligated DNA with QIAact Beads", page 18.